-President Trump threatens NBC over critical coverage
+Trump threatens NBC, then says it's 'disgusting' press can 'write whatever it wants'

 "It is simply to be somebody at the FCC who, as I said, is administering the laws of the United States," Pai said.
 "I'm simply not going to wade into that kind of political debate."

 Neither Pai nor an FCC spokesperson immediately responded to requests for comment about Trump's tweet.
+But former FCC officials were quick to skewer the president.

+"To me it's just incomprehensible that because of the content of NBC News that somehow their license would be at risk," Alfred Sykes, a Republican who served as chairman of the FCC under George H.W.
+Bush, told The Wrap.

+"This madcap threat, if pursued, would be blatant and unacceptable intervention in the decisions of an independent agency," echoed Michael Copps, a Democrat who served as FCC commissioner under both George W. Bush and Barack Obama, in a statement to HuffPost.
+"The law does not countenance such interference.
+President Trump might be happier as emperor, but I think the American people would strip him of his clothes on this issued.

 A spokesperson for NBC declined to comment.

 Trump has increased his attacks on the media in the past week.
 Last week, he urged the Senate Intelligence Committee to investigate news outlets for publishing supposed "fake" stories.
-Over the weekend, he hinted it was perhaps time for a law like the now-eliminated Fairness Doctrine, which would require broadcasters to give equal time to both sides of the political debate when discussing public policy.
+Over the weekend, he hinted it was perhaps time for a law that would require broadcasters to give equal time to both sides of the political debate when discussing public policy.

 "At what point are we going to silence media critical of the President?" tweeted Rep. Adam Schiff, the ranking Democrat on the House Intelligence Committee.
 "When we cease to have a First Amendment and a democratic government."